AndrewBoryk/ABUtils/README.md

 ## Description

 ABUtils is a library which provides pre-written functionality.
 This makes it easier to develop cleaner code by removing the need for repetitive code, as well as easier to get started without having to re-write code between projects.
+As demand increases for a function, it will be added.

 ## Example